 Upper Pines is for travelers who want a true nature experience and are not as concerned with luxury.
 While visitors may sacrifice some modern conveniences at Upper Pines, Yosemite more than makes up for it with breathtaking views and incredible adventures.
 The campsite is located in the valley, and campers can witness some impressive sights.

 Hiking is a must.
-Visitors can explore miles of natural trails and climb mountains, all while encountering stunning waterfalls, granite cliff and giant sequoias.
+Visitors can explore miles of natural trails and climb mountains, all while encountering stunning waterfalls, granite cliffs and giant sequoias.

 Ramblin’ Redwoods Campground